 After the patient is stabilized, immediately transport them to the hospital.
 They may need antibiotics if they have been exposed to aspirated contaminants.
 They will almost certainly need to be monitored for a few days.

 Your portable suction unit must always be on, charged, and ready to go.
 Don’t wait for an aspiration emergency.
 Assume that any emergency call can turn into an aspiration crisis.
-Especially when treating pediatric, elderly, and respiratorily impaired populations, your suction machine must be a part of your first response kit.
-Regular testing is critical.
+Especially when treating pediatric, elderly, and respiratorily impaired populations, your suction machine is a critical part of your first response kit.